EMD SD75M/SD75I: SD75I

+Other

 Both models use the HTCR radial truck and are mounted on the 72 ft 4 in frame.
-This M model only sold 76 units and was not as popular as the SD70.
+The M model sold only 76 units and was not as popular as the SD70M.
 The biggest buyer of this model was the Atchison, Topeka and Santa Fe Railway, now Burlington Northern Santa Fe, with 51 units; an additional 25 were delivered in early 1996, during the merger process.
 The Santa Fe's SD75Ms were the railroad's last new locomotives, with the last new unit, number 250, built in August 1995.
+PRLX then acquired 3 consecutive Santa Fe SD75M's, numbered 231, 232, and 249.

-Mainly built for a special request from Santa Fe/BNSF, the SD75Ms are slightly more powerful than SD70Ms, having horsepower ratings between 4300 hp & 4500 hp.
-They are almost identical to SD70Ms, but can be distinguished by the added bulge below the inertial air-intake on the right side of the unit.
+Mainly built for a special request from Santa Fe/BNSF, the SD75Ms are slightly more powerful than SD70Ms, having horsepower ratings between 4300 hp & 4,500 hp.

 In September 2014, Norfolk Southern purchased 7 SD75Ms via National Railway Equipment Company.
+They were retired by 2020.

+SD75IACC

+The SD75IACC is a rebuild of Canadian National's SD75I's by Progress Rail, and entered service in July 2024.
+These replace the DC traction system with an AC traction system.
+The program started in 2023.